tiagopog/jsonapi-utils/README.md

 ### Requests & Responses

-Here's some examples of requests – based on those sample [controllers](#routes--controllers) – and their respective JSON responses.
+Here are examples of requests – based on those sample [controllers](#routes--controllers) – and their respective JSON responses.

 * [Collection](#collection)
 * [Collection (options)](#collection-options)